-When you start your work experience, you should download and print a copy of the Board's Experience Verification Form.
+When you start your work experience requirements, you should download and print a copy of the association of state boards Experience Verification Form.
 On the form, you can select up to four utilized skills.
 Once you and your supervisor have signed and dated your respective pages, you will mail or fax the form to:

 Virginia Board of Accountancy